Infiniti QX80 Performance

 Acceleration and Power

-The QX80 is powered by a 5.6-liter V8 engine that produces 400 horsepower, which is mated to a seven-speed automatic transmission.
-Fuel economy is up to an EPA-estimated 14/20 mpg city/highway, which is typical for the class.
+The Infiniti QX80 is powered by a 5.6-liter V8 engine that makes 400 horsepower.
+A seven-speed automatic transmission is standard.
+According to the EPA, the 2015 QX80 gets 14/20 mpg city/highway, which is on par for the class.

-- "As for acceleration, the 5.6-liter V8 turns in an A-plus performance, responding instantly to throttle input and delivering a sweet, low rumble that is music to a V8-lover's ears." -- AutoTrader
+- "As for acceleration, the 5.6-liter V8 offers stellar performance, responding instantly to throttle input and delivering a sweet, low rumble that is music to a V8-lover's ears." -- AutoTrader

 - "This vehicle's enormous 5.6-liter V8 generates 400 horsepower and 413-pound feet of torque, providing plenty of muscle to move this 5,850-pound behemoth.
 Power deliver is not only strong but smooth." -- Consumer Guide (2013)